isomerpages/imh-smhc/index.md

   - infopic:
       title: Gan Kim Yong, Minister for Health
       subtitle: "Quote by "
-      description: Mental wellness is important for everyone, regardless of age or background.
-We must work together to create a culture that values and supports mental health.
+      description: '"Mental wellness is important for everyone, regardless of age or background.
+We must work together to create a culture that values and supports mental health."'
       alt: Image alt text
   - infopic:
       title: Our Organisers